semigm/IGME-110/exercises/positioningExercise/cssPositioningExercise.md

 }
 ```
 ## Uploading and Due Date
-At the end of class, upload the week8 folder with your edited layout.css file to your igme110 folder on banjo.rit.edu. 'people.rit.edu/youruserid/igme110/week8/layout.html' (Even if you didn't finish--you should have *something* up there just in case.)
-You have until the start of next class (9/25) complete the exercise, but you have to have something posted by the end of today's class.
+Upload the week8 folder with your edited layout.css file to your igme110 folder on GitHub.
+> userName.github.io/igme110/cssPositioning/layout.html

+You have until the start of monday's' class (3/4) to complete the exercise.